living-etc/sightseer.go/README.md

 # sightseer.go

-Look around your infrastructure using Go.
+Tour your infrastructure using Go.

 This is a work in progress and is not recommended for production use.